 Since the documentation of steps I took to improve my speaking ability turned into a very long chunk of text, I’m splitting them into separate posts.
 I hope this information will help you find your voice and gain access to more opportunities.

 Throughout the posts, I will be listing the steps I took and exercises I did in order to become a better public speaker.
 These printable worksheets will help with many exercises.
 You can print them out and use a pencil or pen to fill in spaces.

 Bring the series with you

 Like most self-improvement efforts, this is a long-term investment.
 The eBook version of this series is available on Amazon, Gumroad, or iBooks for under $10.
-Every eBook purchase comes with the worksheets, a $3.99 value, for free.
+A physical copy of the book is also available on Amazon.
+Every purchase comes with the worksheets, a $3.99 value, for free.
 You can bookmark this page, but there won’t be a way to highlight important points, view the series offline, or take notes.

 On with your journey.
 Good luck!

 Table of contents

 - Step 6: Submit proposals

 Thank you for letting me help you along your journey to become a public speaker.
 If you like this series, please share it with anyone who might find it useful.
 If it somehow changed your life, I encourage you email me that positive feedback so I can celebrate with you!
 If you want to support the creation of more work like this, you can send me some love.